Jc-alt logo

 HashMap Application: Algorithm

-Case where a problem that seems to require a HashMap is easily solved by an algorithm specifically made for that problem
+There are cases where problem that seems to require a hashmap have an existing algorithm made for that problem.

 def majorityElement(nums: List[int]) -> int: